 In addition to the DiPA procedure, there are also several other ways in which software manufacturers can obtain reimbursement under the German healthcare system.
 These include, among others:

-In addition to the aforementioned reimbursement options, it is also worth looking into public funding opportunities that can bridge the gap.
-First and foremost, it is worth taking a look at the G-BA’s Innovation Fund, which provides financial support for digital healthcare solutions in their early stages.
+In addition to the aforementioned reimbursement options, it is also worth looking into public funding opportunities that can bridge the gap:

 5. Conclusion

-QuickBird Medical develops medical apps for companies and research institutions on a contract basis.
-If you are planning a medical app, DiGA or DiPA and need support with the development, please get in touch with us and we will discuss the project without obligation.
+QuickBird Medical develops DiGA, DiPA, and other regulated medical software for companies on a contract basis.
+If you are planning a product and need a partner for development and regulatory affairs, please feel free to contact us, and we will discuss your project with no obligation.